 How it works

-The underlying technology, LoRa, is a long range radio protocol available to most regions without requiring certification like HAM operators.
+The underlying technology, LoRa, is a long range radio protocol available to most regions without requiring additional licensing or certification, like HAM operators.

 The radios automatically rebroadcast messages they receive in order to create a mesh network so that everyone in the group can receive messages - even from the furthest member.
 Depending on settings used, the Meshtastic mesh can sustain up to 80 device nodes.